godaddy/timings/README.md

 ### Installing Elasticsearch and Kibana

-If you already have an Elasticsearch cluster, you can simply point the API to it with the correct parameters (see below: [Start the API](starting-the-api))
+<span style="color:red">**IMPORTANT:**</span> If you want to use Elasticsearch and Kibana, you **have** to point the API to their respective hostnames!
+You can do this in **one** of the following ways (in this order of priority):

+1. Add the "env" object to the main config file.
+See [CONFIG.MD](CONFIG.MD).
+1. Adding arguments on the command line. see [API arguments](api-arguments)
+1. Setting Environment variables (vars: ES_HOST, ES_PORT, KB_HOST and KB_PORT)

 You can install Elasticsearch and Kibana yourself by following instructions from here: [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html) and [Kibana](https://www.elastic.co/guide/en/kibana/current/install.html).

+Or you can run the entire environment with `docker-compose` using [https://github.com/Verkurkie/timings-docker](https://github.com/Verkurkie/timings-docker)

 To setup Kibana for the timings API, please follow the steps described in [KIBANA.MD](https://github.com/Verkurkie/timings-docker/blob/master/README.md#import-kibana-assets)

 ### Starting the API

+There are different options to run the API: stand-alone, with/without elasticsearch/kibana, with a process manager, as a docker container, or using docker-compose.
+All of these options support the API's arguments list below.

+#### API arguments

 Please review & edit the main config file as described in [CONFIG.MD](CONFIG.MD) before starting the server!